avaxman/Directional/docs/tutorial.md

 make
 ```

-This will build all tutorial chapters in the `build` folder.
+This will build all tutorial chapters in the `bin` folder.
 The necessary dependencies will be appended and built automatically.
-To build in windows, use the `cmake-gui ..` options instead of the last two commands, and create the project using Visual Studio, with the proper tutorial subchapter as the "startup project".
+To build in Windows, use the `cmake-gui ..` options instead of the last two commands, and create the project using Visual Studio, with the proper tutorial subchapter as the "startup project".

-To access a single example, say ``202_Sampling``, go to the ``build`` subfolder, and the executable will be there.
-Command-line arguments are never required; the data is read from the ``shared`` folder directly for each example.
+To access a single example, say ``202_Sampling``, go to the ``bin`` subfolder, and the executable will be there.
+Command-line arguments are never required; the data is read from the ``data`` folder directly for each example.
+Some examples save output data in the ``output`` folder.

-Most examples require a modest amount of user interaction; the instructions of what to do are given in the command-line output upon execution.
+Most examples require a modest amount of user interaction; the GUI should usually be clear on how to do this.

+#STOPPED HERE

 ### <a Id = "#discrete-tangent-bundles"></a>Discrete tangent bundles